Syslifters/reptor/docs/writing-plugins/tools.md

     return None
 ```

-As soon as you have defined a `finding_*` method, you should have another option in your plugin's help message: `-push-findings, --push-findings`.
+As soon as you have defined a `finding_*` method, you should have an option in your plugin's help message: `--push-findings`.

 Now we have to define, what the contents of the findings should be.
 Find a sample finding in the `findings` directory.
 Rename this file to `xss.toml` to match it our vulnerability name.